 ((e.)) d.
-Structures and parking areas ((used)) for ((processing)) winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62.
-As part of the review of a conditional use permit, the setback may be reduced to twenty-five feet if there is sufficient screening between the proposed use and adjacent rural area and residential zones;
+Structures and parking areas ((used)) for ((processing)) winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62;

 ((f.)) e.
 In the A zone, ((S))sixty percent or more of the products processed must be grown ((in the Puget Sound counties)) on-site.
-At the time of the initial application under K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance), the applicant shall submit a projection of the source of products to be produced; ((and
+At the time of the initial application under K.C.C. chapter 6.xx (the new chapter created in section 3 of this ordinance), the applicant shall submit a projection of the source of products to be produced; ((and

 g.)) f.
-At least two stages of production of wine, beer, cider or distilled spirits, such as crushing, fermenting, barrel or tank aging, or finishing, as authorized by the Washington state Liquor and Cannabis Board production license, shall occur on-site;
+At least two stages of production of wine, beer, cider or distilled spirits, such as crushing, fermenting, distilling, barrel or tank aging, or finishing, as authorized by the Washington state Liquor and Cannabis Board production license, shall occur on-site.
+At least one of the stages of production occurring on-site shall include crushing, fermenting or distilling;

 g.
-In the A zone, structures and areas for non-agricultural winery, brewery, distillery facility uses shall be located on portions of agricultural lands that are unsuitable for agricultural purposes, such as areas within the already developed portion of such agricultural lands that are not available for direct agricultural production, or areas without prime agricultural soils;
+In the A zone, structures and areas for non-agricultural winery, brewery, distillery facility uses shall be located on portions of agricultural lands that are unsuitable for agricultural purposes, such as areas within the already developed portion of such agricultural lands that are not available for direct agricultural production, or areas without prime agricultural soils.
+No more than one acre of agricultural land may be converted to a nonagricultural accessory use;

 h.
-Tasting of products produced on-site may be provided in accordance with state law.
-The area devoted to tasting shall be included in the aggregated floor area limitation in subsection B.3.c. of this section.
+Tasting and retail sales of products produced on-site may occur only as accessory to the primary winery, brewery, distillery production use and may be provided in accordance with state law.
+The area devoted to on-site tasting or retail sales shall be limited to no more than fifteen percent of the aggregated floor area and shall be included in the aggregated floor area limitation in subsection B.3.c. of this section.
+Incidental retail sales of merchandise related to the products produced on-site is allowed subject to the restrictions described in this subsection B.3.
 Hours of operation for on-site tasting of products shall be limited as follows: Mondays, Tuesdays, Wednesdays and Thursdays, tasting room hours shall be limited to 11:00 a.m. through 7:00 p.m.; and Fridays, Saturdays and Sundays, tasting room hours shall be limited to 11:00 a.m. through 9:00 p.m.;

 i.
-Incidental retail sales of products produced on-site and merchandise related to the products produced on-site is allowed;
+Access to the site shall be directly to and from an arterial roadway;

 j.
-On a site with direct access to an arterial;
+Off-street parking is limited to a maximum of one hundred fifty percent of the minimum required for winery, brewery, distillery facilities in K.C.C.
+21A.18.030;

 k.
-Off-street parking is limited to a maximum of one space per 50 square feet of tasting and retail area, except for winery, brewery, distillery facility II business locations licensed to produce by the Washington state Liquor and Cannabis Board before January 1, 2019, without objection from King County during the license application processes, and that signed a settlement agreement with King County before January 1, 2019, parking spaces exceeding the limits of this section shall be considered nonconforming and may continue, subject to the provisions of K.C.C.
-21A.32.020 through 21A.32.075.
-Such parking spaces remain subject to all other applicable state and local regulations;
+The business operator shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 3 of this ordinance);

 l.
-The business operator shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance); and
+Events may be allowed with an approved temporary use permit under K.C.C. chapter 21A.32; and

 m.
-Events may be allowed with an approved temporary use permit under K.C.C. chapter 21A.32.
+The impervious surface associated with the winery, brewery, distillery facility use shall not exceed twenty-five percent of the site, or the maximum impervious surface for the zone in accordance with K.C.C.
+21A.12.030.A. or 21A.12.040.A., whichever is less.

 4. Limited to rough milling and planing of products grown on-site with portable equipment.